AntonMoyseychuk/8086-TASM-2D-LIB/README.md

 COPLETED TASKS:
 ---------------

-1 Implemented the Bresenham algorithm for displaying a segment 2 Implemented the Bresenham algorithm for displaying a circle 3 Implemented the simple algorithm for displaying a rectangle
+1. Implemented the Bresenham algorithm for displaying a segment
+2. Implemented the Bresenham algorithm for displaying a circle
+3. Implemented the simple algorithm for displaying a rectangle (painted and transparent)
-   * авыавы

 EXAMPLE:
 --------